einar-hansen/flux-python-package/README.md

 You can customize the available options for prompt variants by editing the `prompt_variants` section in the `config.yaml` file.
 This allows you to add, remove, or modify the styles, color palettes, times of day, settings, and moods used in generating variants.

 ## Logging

+The script generates a log file named `generation_log.csv` in the same directory as the script.
+This CSV file uses semicolons (;) as delimiters and contains the following information for each generated image:

+- Id: SHA256 hash of the generated image
+- Timestamp: Date and time of generation
+- Prompt: The prompt used to generate the image
+- OutputFile: Full path to the saved image file
+- ExecutionTime: Time taken to generate the image (in seconds)
+- ModelName: Name of the model used (e.g., "black-forest-labs/FLUX.1-schnell")
+- ModelType: Type of generation (text2img or img2img)
+- InputFile: Full path to the input image file (only for img2img operations)

+Note: When opening the log file in a spreadsheet application, make sure to specify the semicolon as the delimiter to properly separate the fields.

 ## Tokenizer Parallelism

 The script sets `TOKENIZERS_PARALLELISM` to `false` to avoid potential deadlocks.
 If you encounter issues related to tokenizer parallelism, you can manually set this environment variable: